tbs7a2013areeb/Backtest-and-Forward-test-of-a-trading-stragy/README.md

 daily AAPL price data, runs a full historical backtest, saves the results, and then applies a walk forward test

-This repository is a **simple, lightweight demo project** for a short presentation about my interest in algorithmic trading.
+This repository is a **simple, lightweight demo project** for an ultra short presentation about the concept of algorithmic trading.
 Readers who want to explore advanced algorithmic trading further may want to look into platforms such as MultiCharts or QuantConnect.